WeatherWeather Science

 Despite the smoky appearance, many residents are continuing outdoor activities like hiking, biking, and walking their dogs.
 Which is fine: the smoke is elevated.

-Health officials emphasize that understanding air quality goes beyond what's visible.
+It's important to understand that air quality goes beyond what's visible.
 Sometimes invisible chemicals and particulates can pose greater dangers than visible smoke.

 Air quality is measured on a scale from 0 to 500 called the Air Quality Index (AQI).
 Higher numbers indicate more unhealthy air conditions.